Mehfooz5/Personal_Projects/README.md

-# Personal_Projects
+# Personal Projects
-Here I will try to upload a project OR update them daily.
+I will upload or update a project daily.

+Projects:
+  A functioning calculator using HTML, CSS, and JavaScript.